 Those who have musculoskeletal and respirator problems, such as asthma and arthritis, may benefit from eating this vegetable.
 Garlic contains diallyl sulfide and thiacremonone, both of which have been shown to have anti-arthritic properties.
 In addition to 1,2-vinyldithiin (1,2-DT), these have been shown to inhibit the inflammatory messengers that get activated during an inflammation response.

 The 1,2-DT has also been shown to change the way fat cells in the body are made.
 Fat cells go through a process of converting from preadipocytes to adipocytes, which are the full formed fat cells.
 The 1,2-DT decreases this conversion.

 Antibacterial and Antiviral

 Recent research has been found that garlic can improve the metabolism of iron.
 When iron is stored in cells, it involves a protein called ferroportin to move out of the cell and back into circulation.
-Garlic can increase the body's production of ferroportin, thus allowing iron to remain in circulation.
+This vegetable can increase the body’s production of ferroportin, thus allowing iron to remain in circulation.